“Uncertainty is the only certainty there is…”

 - Business continuity planning is quickly becoming a legal requirement due to the increasing number of businesses failing because of inadequate risk management or recovery plans.

-The Five Parts of Business Continuity
+The Five Steps of Business Continuity Planning

 Having established how important it is, you should also understand that ensuring business continuity requires having both a business continuity plan and process in place.
 While a business continuity plan’s specifics may vary based on several factors, five components are essential in every business continuity plan.